sonatype/nxrm3-ha-repository/nxrm-ha-helm/README.md

 3. Use the Local Persistence Volume Static Provisioner to automatically create persistent volumes for your chosen storage class name as [documented](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner)

 #### Configuring for dynamic persistent volume provisioning
 * Set the `storageClass.name` parameter to a storage class name.
-This could be one of the default storage classes automatically created in your managed Kubernetes cluster on your chosen cloud (e.g., if you're using AWS EKS) or one that you would like to create.
+This could be one of the default storage classes automatically created in your managed Kubernetes cluster on your chosen cloud (e.g., if you're using AWS EKS) or one that you would like to create:
    * If you would like to create a dedicated storage class (i.e., you don't want to use the default), then in addition to specifying a value for `storageClass.name`, you must also set `storageClass.enabled` parameter to `true`.
    * Set the `nexusData.volumeClaimTemplate.enabled` parameter to `true`.
    * Set the `storageClass.provisioner` (e.g., for AWS EBS, you would use `ebs.csi.aws.com`).